 |Wells Fargo||$15||$30||$16||$35 in foreign currency|

-Several different factors will determine how much a wire transfer costs.
+Several factors will determine how much a wire transfer costs.
 The most significant factor will be the bank or institution you’re conducting the wire transfer through.

 Wire transfer fees are also determined by whether you’re doing a domestic or international wire transfer.
-As you can see in the chart above, international wire transfers tend to be more expensive.
+As outlined in the chart above, international wire transfers tend to be more expensive.

 That’s because banks can process domestic wire transfers through one payment system instead of multiple banking systems.
 They may also need to use an intermediary bank to facilitate the transfer.